How Many Times Did Adam West Play Batman?

 Adam West played Batman on two occasions.
 He was cast as the Caped Crusader in the Batman television series, which aired from 1966 to 1968 on ABC.
 The show had three seasons and aired a total of 120 episodes, in all of which West appeared.

-Adam West reprised his role in the 1966 Batman: The Movie, which was a tie-in to the series and features the biggest characters from the TV show.
+Adam West reprised his role in the 1966 Batman: The Movie, which was a tie-in to the series and featured the biggest characters from the TV show.
 He also voiced Batman on several occasions later in his career, but we’re not going to talk about these roles in this article.

-Now that we’ve established that Adam West played Batman in 120 episodes of the TV show and one live-action movie, let us talk about those appearances a bit more.
+Now that we’ve established that Adam West played Batman in 120 episodes of the TV show and one live-action movie let us talk about those appearances a bit more.

 Batman (1966-1968)

-The idea for a Batman television series appeared in the early 1960s, but it wasn’t until 1966 that the idea came into fruition.
+The idea for a Batman television series appeared in the early 1960s, but it wasn’t until 1966 that the idea came to fruition.
 The original concept was decided between an espionage show and a campy action comedy, with the latter being the choice of ABC, who aired the show.

 While pre-production was on, two sets of screen tests were filmed, one with Adam West and Burt Ward and the other with Lyle Waggoner and Peter Deyell, with West and Ward winning the roles of Batman and Robin.

-The show was a big hit with ABC and Adam West became one of the most popular actors of his time.
+The show was a big hit with ABC, and Adam West became one of the most popular actors of his time.
 Batman faced a lot of different villains in the series, some of which were taken from the comics, while others were completely original.
-The show lasted for three seasons, with a total of 120 episodes and has become a cult classic adaptation of Batman.
+The show lasted for three seasons, with a total of 120 episodes, and has become a cult classic adaptation of Batman.

 Batman: The Movie (1966)